jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 (for when she looked down at her feet, they seemed to be almost out of sight, they were getting so far off).
 ‘Oh, my poor little feet, I wonder who will put on your shoes and stockings for you now, dears?
-I’m sureIshan’t be able!
+I’m sure I shan’t be able!
 I shall be a great deal too far off to trouble myself about you: you must manage the best way you can; – but I must be kind to them,’ thought Alice, ‘or